erduotong/nuitka-doc-zh/docs/--help.md

   Debug features:
     --debug             Executing all self checks possible to find errors in Nuitka, do not use for production.
 Defaults to off.
+    --no-debug-immortal-assumptions
+                        Disable check normally done with "--debug".
+With Python3.12+ do not check known immortal object assumptions.
+Some C libraries corrupt them.
+Defaults to check being made if "--debug" is on.
     --unstripped        Keep debug info in the resulting object file for better debugger interaction.
 Defaults to off.
     --profile           Enable vmprof based profiling of time spent.
 Not